CatherineOlej/co-netlify-portfolio.github.io/pages/index.md

 ---
 layout: home
-title: My name is Catherine Olejarczyk
+title: IT Innovation and Design Student
 permalink: /
 section: home
 intro_paragraph: >-
-  ## Hi there!
+  ## Hello!
+My name is Catherine Olejarczyk

-  I study **IT Innovation and Design** at Conestoga College in Waterloo.
+  I study IT Innovation and Design at Conestoga College in Waterloo.
 I am in my third and final year of college.
 My objective in the working world is to seek employment in the field of Information technology where I can utilize and further develop the skills I have acquired as an IT Innovation and Design student.